 They overwintered poorly.
 And suffered extensive queen losses.

 The New CCD

-This season, it was time for a reboot.
-Surviving hives were completely split up and requeened.
-The splits had honey and were continually fed sugar and pollen substitute.
+This season was time for a reboot.
+Surviving hives were split and requeened.
+The splits had honey.
+And were fed sugar and pollen substitute.

-From past experience, I expected the bees to quickly expand and by seasons end to fill two deep boxes with enough feed to overwinter on.
-But that’s not what happened.
-Despite low varroa mite counts and no initial sign of disease, they continued to languish.
+But that didn’t happen.
+Despite low varroa mite counts, and no initial sign of disease, they continued to languish.
 As the season progressed:

 - they looked and smelled good

 - they showed little to no interest in the sugar or pollen substitute even when outside resources were scarce

 - hives with frames from the commercial beekeeper eventually developed a non-descript foulbrood disease

 - brood volume looked good for the small size of the colony.
 But colony bee populations didn’t increase with time